FarmBot-Docs/farmbot-software/v11/The-FarmBot-Web-App/sequences.md

 ![Screen Shot 2020-01-01 at 12.36.51 PM.png](Screen_Shot_2020-01-01_at_12.36.51_PM.png)

 # Organizing sequences into folders
-Add a new folder in the top level by pressing the <span class="fb-button fb-green">:fa-folder:</span> button next to the sequence search bar.
+Add a new folder in the top level by pressing the <span class="fb-button fb-green"><i class="fa fa-folder"></i></span> button next to the sequence search bar.
 To change the color of the folder, click the folder icon.

 ![Screen Shot 2020-01-01 at 12.49.47 PM.png](Screen_Shot_2020-01-01_at_12.49.47_PM.png)

-Open and close a folder by clicking the :fa-chevron-right: and :fa-chevron-down: buttons, or open and close all folders by clicking the <span class="fb-button fb-gray">:fa-chevron-right:</span> and <span class="fb-button fb-gray">:fa-chevron-down:</span> buttons next to the sequence search bar.
+Open and close a folder by clicking the <i class="fa fa-chevron-right"></i> and <i class="fa fa-chevron-down"></i> buttons, or open and close all folders by clicking the <span class="fb-button fb-gray"><i class="fa fa-chevron-right"></i></span> and <span class="fb-button fb-gray"><i class="fa fa-chevron-down"></i></span> buttons next to the sequence search bar.

-Click the :fa-ellipsis-v: menu shown on the right when hovering on a folder to delete the folder, edit the folder name, add a subfolder, or add a new sequence within the folder.
+Click the <i class="fa fa-ellipsis-v"></i> menu shown on the right when hovering on a folder to delete the folder, edit the folder name, add a subfolder, or add a new sequence within the folder.

 ![Screen Shot 2020-01-01 at 12.47.21 PM.png](Screen_Shot_2020-01-01_at_12.47.21_PM.png)

-To move sequences between folders, click or click and drag the :fa-bars: menu shown on the right when hovering over the sequence.
+To move sequences between folders, click or click and drag the <i class="fa fa-bars"></i> menu shown on the right when hovering over the sequence.

 ![Screen Shot 2020-01-01 at 12.52.50 PM.png](Screen_Shot_2020-01-01_at_12.52.50_PM.png)

 # Sequence editor options
-You can customize how the sequence editor works with the options in the :fa-cog: menu located to the left of the <span class="fb-button fb-yellow">COPY</span> button when a sequence is loaded into the editor.
-Each option is described in the tooltip shown when the :fa-question-circle: icon is clicked.
+You can customize how the sequence editor works with the options in the <i class="fa fa-cog"></i> menu located to the left of the <span class="fb-button fb-yellow">COPY</span> button when a sequence is loaded into the editor.
+Each option is described in the tooltip shown when the <i class="fa fa-question-circle"></i> icon is clicked.